-He has been acting since 1991 in the field of international and domestic commercial arbitration.
-Until September 2012, he was counsel and arbitrator (chairman, sole arbitrator and party-appointed arbitrator) in Switzerland and abroad in a total of 150 arbitration proceedings both ad hoc (including UNCITRAL) and administered (ICC, Swiss rules, LCIA, WIPO, FOSFA, Vienna International Arbitral Centre, Stockholm Chamber of Commerce, etc).
+As of end of October 2015, he has acted as counsel and arbitrator (chairman, sole arbitrator and party-appointed arbitrator) in Switzerland and abroad in a total of 171 arbitration proceedings both ad hoc (including UNCITRAL) and administered (ICC, Swiss Rules, LCIA, WIPO, FOSFA, Vienna International Arbitral Center, Stockholm Chamber of Commerce, etc).

 He also frequently represents parties in arbitration matters before the Swiss Supreme Court (appeals filed against arbitration awards) and before other Swiss courts.

 Before joining Python & Peter, Mr Gunter worked with the firm Lalive & Partners under the supervision of Professor Pierre Lalive and Dr Jean-Flavien Lalive.
 He also worked as foreign associate for two years in London and Paris with the international arbitration group of Clifford Chance under the supervision of John Beechey.

 Between 1996 and 1999, he was a member of the arbitration committee of the Geneva Chamber of Commerce and Industry (today the Geneva Swiss Chamber); and between 1991 and 1998 he was a member of the editorial board of the Swiss Arbitration Bulletin (Bulletin ASA).
 Between 2007 and 2009 he was co-chair of the international arbitration committee of the American Bar Association (section of international law and practice).
 From March 2009 until March 2013, he was sitting as board member of the Singapore International Arbitration Centre (SIAC); he is also a member of the ICC Institute of World Business Law.